-5.1 Block movements
+5.1.
+Block Movements

-The numerical simulation of the block structure dynamics has been performed for a period of 20 units of dimensionless time.
-The resulting displacements of the blocks are shown in Figure 13 by open arrows, while the black arrows indicate the motion inferred from the geodetic measurements (Devoti et al., 2002).
-Observed movements are available for the blocks III, IV, VI,
+The numerical simulation of the block-structure dynamics has been performed for a period of 20 units of dimensionless time.
+The resulting average velocities of the blocks are shown in Figure 12 by open arrows, while the black arrows indicate the motion inferred from the geodetic measurements (DEVOTI et al., 2002).
+Observed movements are available for blocks III, IV, VI, X, XI.

-X, XI.
 The movements obtained in the model exhibit a good agreement with these observations.
-The values of the translation and rotation of the blocks of the structure are given in Table 6.
-All blocks move in the NE direction, except blocks I and X, which represent Western Alps and Sicily and move in the NW direction.
-The absolute values of displacement decrease going northward, and blocks I and II, representing the Alps, are almost motionless; this fact is in qualitative agreement with the results of Jimenez-Munt et al. (2003) and might be explained, to some extent, by the predominance, there, of vertical motions (Gubler et al., 1981; Geiger et al., 1986, Brockmann et al., 2001, Calais et al., 2000), which cannot be reproduced by the modeling.
+The values of the average translational and angular velocities of the blocks of the structure are given in Table 6.
+All blocks move in the NE direction except blocks I and X which represent the western Alps and Sicily and move in the NW direction.
+The absolute values of velocities decrease going northward, and blocks I and II, representing the Alps, are almost motionless; this fact is in qualitative agreement with the results of JIMENEZ-MUNT et al. (2003) and might be explained, to some extent, by the predominance there of vertical motions (GUBLER et al., 1981; GEIGER et al., 1986; BROCKMANN et al., 2001; CALAIS et al., 2000), which cannot be reproduced by the modeling.

-The counter-clockwise rotation of blocks IV and VI is in good agreement with the rotation of the Adria plate (Meletti et al., 2000).
-Comparing the resulting displacements of the blocks (Table 6 and Fig. 13) it is possible to observe that there is extension on faults 28, 29 30 and 32 in Figure 3, which represent the extension zone along the Apennines, and compression at the eastern edge of block III, which represents the contraction band, along the Adriatic Sea, in the North-Central Apennines.
-Contraction zones are formed along the eastern edge of blocks IV and VI (the boundary between Adria and Dinarides), and along the southern boundary of the Alps (fault 24 in Fig. 3); while an extension zone is obtained in the Calabrian Arc (faults 19 and 20 in Fig. 3).
-These results are in agreement with the stress map of Italy (Montone et al., 1999) and with the World Stress Map (Mueller et al., 2000).
+The counter clockwise rotation of blocks IV and VI is in good agreement with the rotation of the Adria plate (MELETTI et al., 2000).
+Comparing the resulting velocities of the blocks (Table 6 and Fig. 12) it is possible to observe that there is extension on faults 28, 29 30 and 32 in Figure 2, which represents the extension zone along the Apennines, and compression at the eastern edge of block III, which represents the contraction band along the Adriatic Sea in the north-central Apennines.
+Contraction zones are formed along the eastern edge of blocks IV and VI (the boundary between Adria and Dinarides), and along the southern boundary of the Alps (fault 24 in Fig. 2); while an extension zone is obtained in the Calabrian Arc (faults 19 and 20 in Fig. 2).
+These results are in agreement with the stress map of Italy (MONTONE et al., 1999) and with the World Stress Map (MUELLER et al., 2000).

-5.2 Synthetic seismicity
+5.2.
+Synthetic Seismicity

-The distribution of the epicenters of the synthetic earthquakes is shown in Figure 12.
-The magnitudes of the synthetic earthquakes are between 5.2, the minimum magnitude allowed by the specified value of $\varepsilon$ (5 km), and 7.6.
-The information about the observed events is represented by the available historical data listed by Leydecker (1991), for the Dinarides, and by the catalog UCI2001 (Peresan and Panza, 2002) for Italy and its surroundings.
-The catalog UCI2001 is complete for magnitude 5 and above during the whole time interval 1000 - 2000, while the Leydecker catalog is complete in this range of magnitude only since 1900, but still very useful to identify where large earthquakes occurred during the last 1000 years in the part of the study area not covered by UCI2001.
+The magnitudes of the synthetic earthquakes range between 5.2, the minimum magnitude allowed by the specified value of $\varepsilon$ (5 km), and 7.6.
+The distribution of the epicenters of the synthetic earthquakes is shown in Figure 11 and appears in rather good agreement with observed epicenters (Fig. 3).

+The information pertaining of the observed events is represented by the available historical data listed by LEYDECKER (1991) for the Dinarides and by the catalog UCI2001 (PERESAN and PANZA, 2002) for Italy and its surroundings.
+The catalog UCI2001 is complete for magnitude 5 and above during the time interval 1000-2000, while the Leydecker catalog is complete in this range of magnitude only since 1900, nonetheless it is still very useful to identify where large earthquakes occurred during the last 1000 years in the part of the study area not covered by UCI2001.